Represents differences between the sum of the components of natural gas supply and the sum of the components of natural gas disposition.

 Coke Oven Gas

-The mixture of permanent gases produced by the carbonization of coal in a coke oven at temperatures in excess of 1,000 degrees Celsius.
+The mixture of permanent gases produced by the carbonization of coal in a coke oven at temperatures greater than 1,000 degrees Celsius.

 The physical transfer of natural, synthetic, and/or supplemental gas from facilities operated by the responding company to facilities operated by others or to consumers.